Proven-Paradox/shaper-system/Handbook.md

 ### Endurance
 A chase is as much about endurance as it is about speed.
 You start every chase with an Endurance score equal to your [Hero Tier](#hero-tier) + Toughness + Heart.
 You can spend Endurance to use one of the actions described below, or preserve it in order to continue a long-distance chase.
 At the end of every round during a chase, everyone involved that moved that round must make an Endure check.
 This check starts at a target of 10, and on a success nothing happens other than the target increasing by 2 the next turn.
 On a failure, you lose one point of Endurance and the Endure check’s difficulty goes back to 10 for the next turn.
-If your Endurance score goes negative, you lose that much HP every time you move a square of your own volition.
+If your Endurance score goes negative, you lose that much HP every time you move a Square of your own volition.

 ### Actions During Chases
 There are a few things one can do that is specific to chase scenes to consider.